Skip to main content

 About Asoka

 Book Asoka if you are looking for a Cape Town bar with a clearly documented piece of international recognition: it placed #45 on World's 50 Best Bars in 2009.
-Beyond that accolade and a smart-casual dress code, the verified public details here are limited, so the safest verdict is to treat Asoka as a bar to research directly before making firm plans.
+Beyond that accolade and a smart-casual dress code, public details are limited, so Asoka works best as a bar to research directly before making firm plans.

-The useful way to think about it: Asoka has enough recognition to merit attention, but the available verified facts do not support specific claims about its menu, crowd, service style, pricing, seating, or current booking demand.
+The useful way to think about it: Asoka has enough recognition to merit attention, but there is not enough publicly available information to support specific claims about its menu, crowd, service style, pricing, seating, or current booking demand.
 If those details matter for your night, confirm them with the venue before you go.

-Go for the verified bar pedigree, not unsupported specifics
+Go for the bar pedigree, not unsupported specifics

 The bar's strongest confirmed signal is recognition from World's 50 Best Bars, where it placed #45 in 2009.
 That does not tell you what to order now, it should not be treated as a current ranking, but it does give Asoka a documented place in bar-world history.